Saturday, May 26, 2007

 To stretch over mine.
 Pastor and naut

 Look at me again.
-With less haughtiness.
+From a lesser height.

 And more attentively.